 Professor Katrien Lanckmans is a clinical biologist and head of clinic at the department of Clinical Biology in the UZ Brussel hospital, responsible for the toxicology lab and point-of-care analyses.
 She is a pharmacist and holds a PhD degree in Pharmaceutical Sciences, obtained at the Vrije Universiteit Brussel (Belgium) in 2007.
 Research interests include (miniaturized) chromatographic analysis, point-of-care testing and clinical toxicology.
 She is also board member of the Belgian Poison Centre since 2019.

-Kristof Maudens is a toxicologist at the Dutch Forensic Institute (NFI).
+Kristof Maudens is a toxicologist at the Netherlands Forensic Institute (NFI).
 He graduated as pharmacist at Ghent University, where he obtained his PhD at the Laboratory of Toxicology.
 Afterwards he became a post-doctoral researcher and guest professor at the Toxicological Centre of the University of Antwerp and subsequently business unit manager toxicology at Eurofins Forensics Belgium.
-He is a judicial expert, with special interest in post-mortem toxicology and driving cases (alcohol and drugs).
+His main focus is post-mortem toxicology and driving cases (alcohol and drugs).
 He is (co)author of more than 30 international publications and has been a member of the scientific committee of several TIAFT conferences.

 Christophe Stove - Ghent University

 Christophe Stove is associate professor at Ghent University, where he directs the Laboratory of Toxicology at the Faculty of Pharmaceutical Sciences.
 He is involved in teaching several courses, service activities (forensic toxicology and reference measurement procedures) and research.
-He is the corresponding author for about ¾ of his >140 peer-reviewed publications, of which about ⅓ has been published in top-10% journals.
+He is the corresponding author for the vast majority of his ~250 peer-reviewed publications and has an H-index of 48 and is guiding some 8 PhD students.
 Research fields of special interest are: (i) alternative sampling strategies, with a special emphasis on microsampling; (ii) the deployment of bio-analytical strategies for steering vitamin research; and (iii) the set-up and deployment of bio-assays for G-protein-coupled receptors (GPCRs) targeted by illicit drugs.
 He serves as a Board Member of TIAFT (Treasurer), IATDMCT (Director of Education) and KBGGG-SRMLB (Koninklijk Belgisch Genootschap voor Gerechtelijke Geneeskunde).